micmejia/bible-dump/NKJV/Exodus/Exod 11.md

 Then there shall be a great cry throughout all the land of Egypt, such as was not like it _before,_ nor shall be like it again.

 ###### 7
-But against none of the children of Israel shall a dog [^a]move its tongue, against man or beast, that you may know that the Lord does make a difference between the Egyptians and Israel.'
+But against none of the children of Israel shall a dog move its tongue, against man or beast, that you may know that the Lord does make a difference between the Egyptians and Israel.'

 ###### 8
 And all these your servants shall come down to me and bow down to me, saying, 'Get out, and all the people who follow you!'
 After that I will go out."
 Then he went out from Pharaoh in great anger.